StephenOwusuB/Monitoring-Honeypot-Attacks-with-Microsoft-Sentinel-A-Home-Lab-Project/README.md

 <br />
 <br />
 <p align="center">
-<b>Next it asks for the collection path.
-The collection path is where the log lives in the VM, so it asks for a path that Log Analytics can take to reach that logfile.
-The path to that file is C:\ProgramData\failed_rdp.log.
-If this path is wrong, Log Analytics wouldn't be able to collect the log information.
-Next, we have to name our custom log.
-I decided to name it FAILED_RDP_WITH_GEO and the .CL (Custom Log) will automatically be appended to it.
-When querying the database later this will basically be the name of the table.
-We then create the custom log. </b> <br/>
+<b>Next, it asks for the collection path, which is the location of the logfile within the VM.
+This path is essential for Log Analytics to access and collect log data.
+The path to the file is C:\ProgramData\failed_rdp.log.
+If the path is incorrect, Log Analytics won't be able to retrieve the log information.
+Following that, we need to name our custom log.
+I chose the name FAILED_RDP_WITH_GEO, and the .CL (Custom Log) suffix will be automatically appended.
+When querying the database later, this will essentially serve as the table name.
+Finally, we create the custom log. </b> <br/>
 </p>

 ![Custom_Log_6](https://user-images.githubusercontent.com/108043108/225422804-46df9880-9734-420c-84a9-e18ec3a68b57.JPG)